If you made any changes in Pure these will be visible here soon.

 Biography

-She is a recognised expert on horror cinema, media audiences, and film censorship, and has been interviewed on these topics by BBC Radio Three, BBC Radio Four, BBC Radio Wales, BBC Radio Scotland and ABC News Australia, as well as appearing in the documentary Video Nasties: Draconian Days (Jake West, 2014).
+She is a recognised expert on horror cinema, media audiences, and film censorship, and has been interviewed on these topics by BBC Radio Three, BBC Radio Four, BBC Radio Wales, BBC Radio Scotland and ABC News Australia, as well as appearing in the documentaries Video Nasties: Draconian Days (Jake West, 2014) and Damaged: The Very British Obscenity of David Hamilton-Grant (Sarah Appleton, 2023).

 Kate has previously supervised 6 PhD students to completion as principal supervisor, and 6 PhD students as second supervisor, with projects ranging from a textual and reception study of masculinity in the James Bond films to a study of the history of rural cinemagoing in Wales.
 She would welcome enquiries from potential PhD students who share her research interests.

-She also serves as the Department of Arts Postgraduate Research Lead, and is external examiner of the BA Film Studies programme at the University of the West of England.
+She is also external examiner of the BA Film Studies programme at the University of the West of England.

 Education/Academic qualification